Complete Guide to FBR Income Tax Slabs 2026-27

 - File your return before September 30 to maintain active filer status

-- The exemption threshold is PKR 600,000 per year for both salaried and business individuals
+- The exemption threshold remains PKR 600,000 per year for both salaried and business individuals

 - Use our Tax Calculator and Salary Slip Generator to plan your finances